vsouza/awesome-ios/README.md

 * [EthereumKit](https://github.com/D-Technologies/EthereumKit) - EthereumKit is a free, open-source Swift framework for easily interacting with the Ethereum.
 * [BitcoinKit](https://github.com/yenom/BitcoinKit) - Bitcoin protocol toolkit for Swift, BitcoinKit implements Bitcoin protocol in Swift.
 It is an implementation of the Bitcoin SPV protocol written (almost) entirely in swift.
 * [EtherWalletKit](https://github.com/SteadyAction/EtherWalletKit) - Ethereum Wallet Toolkit for iOS - You can implement Ethereum wallet without a server and blockchain knowledge.
+* [CoinpaprikaAPI](https://github.com/coinpaprika/coinpaprika-api-swift-client) - Coinpaprika API client with free & frequently updated market data from the world of crypto: coin prices, volumes, market caps, ATHs, return rates and more.

 ## Bridging